LastWhiteRabbit/APIGateway-with-Lambdas-and-CRUD-on-DynamoDB/README.md

 - An API, with CORS enabled on all HTTP Methods.
 (Use with caution, for production apps you will want to enable only a certain domain origin to be able to query your API.)
 - Lambda pointing to `lambdas/create.ts`, containing code for __storing__ an item  into the DynamoDB table.
-- Lambda pointing to `lambdas/delete-one.ts`, containing code for __deleting__ an item from the DynamoDB table.
+- Lambda pointing to `lambdas/delete-one.ts`, containing code for __deleting__ an item from the DynamoDB table. // NOT YET IMPLEMENTED
 - Lambda pointing to `lambdas/get-all.ts`, containing code for __getting all items__ from the DynamoDB table.
 - Lambda pointing to `lambdas/get-one.ts`, containing code for __getting an item__ from the DynamoDB table.
-- Lambda pointing to `lambdas/update-one.ts`, containing code for __updating an item__ in the DynamoDB table.
+- Lambda pointing to `lambdas/update-one.ts`, containing code for __updating an item__ in the DynamoDB table. // NOT YET IMPLEMENTED
+- Lambda pointing to `lambdas/get-one-statistics.ts`, containing code for __getting a statistics__ in the DynamoDB table.
-- A DynamoDB table `matches` that stores the data.
+- A DynamoDB table `matches` that stores the data and another DynamoDB table `statistics` that stores processed data.
-- Five `LambdaIntegrations` that connect these Lambdas to the API.
+- Six `LambdaIntegrations` that connect these Lambdas to the API.

 ## CDK Toolkit